4K1D3V/Pl-Hide-Pro/FAQ's.md

 The boolean **group-mode-commands** and **group-mode-tabcomplete** decides whether the list is a blacklist or whitelist, and should be used respectively e.g. group-mode-commands: blacklist

 In the "**included-groups**" section you can add other groups (The group type of the inherited groups is that of the parent group).
 The commands and tab completion from the "included groups" will be added to this group.
-Note that the implemented groups **don't implement their implemented groups**!​
+Note that the implemented groups **implement their implemented groups**!​

 ***